Jusas/WatneyAstrometry/README.md

 The Watney Astrometry Engine (hereafter Watney or WatneyAstrometry) is an astrometric solver as a .NET/C# library.
 It was built mainly for amateur astrophotography.
 Its implementation is based on the same basic algorithm that Han Kleijn's ASTAP implemented (and is [described in more detail here](http://www.hnsky.org/astap_astrometric_solving.htm).
 While the solving algorithm uses the same principles, that is probably where the similarities end.

 The solver was designed from the beginning as a library with no dependencies.
-It is implemented as a .NET Standard 2.0 library.
-This provides compatibility with both .NET Framework and .NET Core 2.0 and later as well as .NET 6.
-This way if anyone wants to embed Watney to their .NET based apps, very little effort is required. _The library will be published as a NuGet package in the near future_.
+It is implemented as a .NET Standard 2.0 library and published as a Nuget package.
+The netstandard 2.0 profile provides compatibility with both .NET Framework and .NET Core 2.0 and later as well as .NET 6.
+This way if anyone wants to embed Watney to their .NET based apps, very little effort is required.

 Alongside the solver library two apps are provided for plate solving:
 - CLI Solver App (watney-solve) is provided for basic plate solving via command line.
 The CLI app has released binaries for Windows x64, Linux x64, arm and arm64 and Mac OSX x64.